 Setting boundaries between the family and work

-Some people fail to draw a line between the family and work, which stands as a hurdle for achieving work-life balance.
-Most of them give their quality time to one side, compromising the other part of life, often personal life.
+Some people fail to draw a line between family and work, which stands as a hurdle to achieving work-life balance.
+Most of them give their quality time to one side, compromising the other part of life, often their personal life.

-Not all professions are equal when it comes to the stress level, which leads to an unhealthy work-life balance.
-A report shows that the worst affected jobs are that of reporters, abuse social workers, graphic designers, financial managers, logisticians, lawyers, and surgeons.
+Not all professions are equal when it comes to stress levels, which leads to an unhealthy work-life balance.
+A report shows that the worst affected jobs are that of reporters, abusive social workers, graphic designers, financial managers, logisticians, lawyers, and surgeons.
 This effect again may vary from country to country and even office to office.

 Single or multi career

 Another factor that will influence the work-life balance of employees is whether he or she is working multi shifts or multi careers.
 If anyone is playing dual roles, in fact, a triple role in our case, if we include a family person being one, then it’s obvious to be challenging to maintain the balance.

 The stress level one has to carry from one place to another; availability of time is a prominent factor here for being too occupied.
 No matter how many professions you are doing, you still have the same 24 hours, where you need to sleep also.

 And it’s not just about the time; it’s the burden of responsibility one carries along by taking multiple jobs on their shoulders.

 Studies have been made to present models and types of relationships between work life and personal life; this might help you achieve a healthy work-life balance if understood and dealt with mindfully.